The Accounting Cycle

 Preparation of business document associated with the transaction

-Such business documents could include customer invoice, supplier invoice, cash receipts, petty cash voucher, and more.
+Such business documents could include customer invoice, supplier invoice, cash receipts, petty cash voucher (Also see Importance of a Petty Cash Book), and more.
 These documents act as the source documents as they provide the initial information regarding the transaction.

 Identification of the accounts affected by the transaction